sian504/jetsetters-journal/README.md

 - I want to add my own recommendations.
 - I want to view, edit, and delete my recommendations.

-#### As a superuser:
-- I want to add, edit, or delete travel destinations for users to view and add suggestions.
-- I want to edit or delete recommendations created by other users for site maintenance.

 ## Scope